MS in Biochemistry and Molecular Medicine

 - Candidates are required to complete a thesis based on original research.

-- Fourteen or more courses units must be taken in biochemistry and molecular medicine; eight units may be pursued outside the department and upon approval, a maximum of 10 units of directed research in biochemistry will be applied to the degree.
+- Fourteen or more course units must be taken in biochemistry and molecular medicine; eight units may be pursued outside the department and upon approval, a maximum of 10 units of directed research in biochemistry will be applied to the degree.

 - Students are required to maintain a 3.0 minimum grade point average.